Misfire All Cylinders on One Side of Engine | Bank 1 or 2

 To find out if you have low compression, you will need to remove the spark plugs.
 Connect a compression gauge to the spark plug holes and crank the engine a few times.

 Healthy engines should have compression over 120 psi per cylinder, with no more than 10 percent variation between the highest and lowest readings.
 Since the gasoline engine has a spark plug, only moderate compression is enough, requiring about 140-160 pounds per square inch (PSI).
-Depending on their size and application, some engines may require a higher compression such as 220 PSI.
+Depending on their size and application, some engines may require higher compression, such as 220 PSI.

 Engine Control Unit